The answer to this question is simple.

-Yes, you can have neuropathy without having diabetes.
-In fact, the list of potential causes is very long.
-Diabetes is the most common cause, however, because it can cause serious damage to the nerves in the body’s extremities, especially the feet and hands.
-In fact, the condition many people talk about (and suffer from, unfortunately) is called peripheral neuropathy.
+Yes, you can have neuropathy without diabetes.
+In fact, the list of possible causes is very long.
+However, diabetes is the most common cause because it can cause serious damage to the nerves in the extremities of the body, especially the feet and hands.
+In fact, the condition that many people talk about (and unfortunately suffer from) is called peripheral neuropathy.

-The word “peripheral” refers to the edges of the body, such as feet, lower legs, hands and wrists.
-Diabetes is one cause, along with alcoholism, deficiency in vitamin B12, thyroid problems, protein disorders, kidney disease, rheumatoid arthritis, poisoning from heavy metals or other toxins, diseases of the autoimmune system etc.
+The word “peripheral” refers to the edges of the body, such as the feet, lower legs, hands, and wrists.
+Diabetes is one cause, along with alcoholism, vitamin B12 deficiency, thyroid problems, protein disorders, kidney disease, rheumatoid arthritis, poisoning from heavy metals or other toxins, autoimmune diseases, etc.

 Disease of the Nerves

-Neuropathy is a nerve disease, with diabetic neuropathy being one specific type.
-Inflammation can cause the problem, along with such diseases as shingles.
-Some people find temporary relief from placing an ice pack on the affected area, but as you might imagine, this relief only lasts a short time.
-You should probably take more long-lasting steps to deal with your nerve pain.
-Learn more by visiting the website The Neuropathy Solution.
-This solution is a proven, self-treatment you can use without drugs or surgery.
+Neuropathy is a disease of the nerves, with diabetic neuropathy being a specific type.
+Inflammation can cause the problem, as can diseases such as shingles.
+Some people find temporary relief by placing an ice pack on the affected area, but as you can imagine, this relief is short-lived.
+You should probably take more permanent steps to deal with your nerve pain.

-When you’re truly suffering from neuropathy you will probably feel tingling or numbness, and may experience stronger pain – sharp, stabbing, burning.
-Some individuals visit a doctor to ask about something like a swollen ankle or pain in the feet that is causing them excruciating pain.
-When they’re told they are suffering from neuropathy they often respond by saying, “But I'm not diabetic.”
+If you really have neuropathy, you're likely to feel tingling or numbness, and you may experience more intense pain – sharp, stabbing, burning.
+Some people go to a doctor to ask about something like a swollen ankle or pain in the feet that is causing them excruciating pain.
+When they are told they have neuropathy, they often respond by saying, “But I'm not diabetic.

-This is when the doctor tells them there are dozens of other causes for nerve pain.
-A swollen ankle may not be neuropathy, because this condition usually involves skin or surface pain, including the burning or stabbing sensations mentioned.
-Swelling may occur but that’s not the reason to immediately suspect neuropathy.
-For example, one individual found the cause to be the chemotherapy she had been through as a cancer treatment.
+Then the doctor tells them that there are dozens of other causes of nerve pain.
+A swollen ankle may not be neuropathy because this condition usually involves skin or surface pain, including the burning or stabbing sensations mentioned.
+Swelling may occur, but it's not a reason to immediately suspect neuropathy.
+For example, one person found the cause to be the chemotherapy she was receiving to treat cancer.
 This is not uncommon.

-Medical histories and separate studies have shown neuropathy is connected to the tobacco-smoking habit.
-As mentioned, neuropathy is a disease of the nerves and regular tobacco use can cause damage to the nerves in the extremities.
-If you're a smoker, and you have started to experience tingling and numbness in your toes or fingertips, you may want to give serious thought to quitting the tobacco habit.
+Medical histories and separate studies have shown that neuropathy is related to the tobacco smoking habit.
+As mentioned, neuropathy is a disease of the nerves, and regular tobacco use can cause damage to the nerves in the extremities.
+If you're a smoker and you've started to experience tingling and numbness in your toes or fingertips, you may want to seriously consider quitting.

-There's no guarantee this will end the tingling sensation.
-But it might help not only that but could prevent future pain and more serious health problems.
-Swelling from an injury might accompany nerve damage, since injuries are definitely a potential cause of neuropathy.
-It's essential for individuals to learn more, from reliable sources, if they experience the sensations and pain described.
+There's no guarantee that this will stop the tingling.
+But it could not only help, it could prevent future pain and more serious health problems.
+Swelling from an injury may accompany nerve damage, as injuries are definitely a potential cause of neuropathy.
+It's important for individuals to learn more from reliable sources if they are experiencing the sensations and pain described.

 Speaking of Causes

-Chronic alcohol use, and the consistent use of some prescription drugs, can be root causes of nerve damage.
-You can do quite a bit in these situations, though making lifestyle changes can sometimes be extremely difficult.
-If you have been in a situation exposing, you to such heavy metals as mercury you could also develop neuropathy.
-Some individuals have found a medical condition like thyroid problems ultimately leads to nerve pain or damage.
+Chronic alcohol use and the consistent use of some prescription drugs can be causes of nerve damage.
+There is a lot you can do in these situations, although making lifestyle changes can sometimes be extremely difficult.
+If you have been in a situation that has exposed you to heavy metals such as mercury, you could also develop neuropathy.
+Some people have found that a medical condition like thyroid problems eventually leads to nerve pain or damage.

-Eating properly can be a very important way to treat current neuropathy issues and can help you avoid future problems.
-Vitamin deficiencies can lead to nerve damage, another source of the problem you can deal with by making dietary and lifestyle changes.
-There are hereditary diseases that can lead to neuropathy as well, though these may have to be diagnosed by a doctor.
+Eating right can be a very important way to treat current neuropathy problems and can help you avoid future problems.
+Vitamin deficiencies can lead to nerve damage, another source of the problem that can be addressed through diet and lifestyle changes.
+There are also hereditary conditions that can lead to neuropathy, although these may need to be diagnosed by a doctor.

-In summary, diabetes is just one possible cause of this condition.
-Be an educated consumer and learn more about self-help treatment and healthy living, to avoid nerve pain and damage.
+In summary, diabetes is only one possible cause of this condition.
+Be an educated consumer and learn more about self-care and healthy living to prevent nerve pain and damage.